Lemon Blueberry Bread Recipe

 - 1. In a large bowl, beat the butter, sugar, lemon juice and eggs.
 Combine the flour, baking powder and salt; stir into egg mixture alternately with milk, beating well after each addition.
-Fold in the blueberries, nuts and lemon peel.
+Fold in the blueberries, nuts and lemon zest.

 - 2. Transfer to a greased 8x4-in. loaf pan.
-Bake at 350° for 60-70 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 60-70 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pan to a wire rack.